 - Information Search.

-Now before you insist that the SME as Facilitator move to the far right and conduct only immersive sessions, a word of caution is in order.
 It’s really about starting with the learners’ expectations and the current organizational culture and then moving one step to the right.
 If they are used to lectures from SMEs, then work on delivering effective lectures before experimenting with alternate training methods.
 The overnight shift may be too big of a change for the attendees to adjust to despite their desire for no more boring lectures.
-Small incremental steps is the key.
+Small incremental steps are the key.

 Moving from Lecture to Delivering an EFFECTIVE Lecture

 Thoroughness in the preparation reflects care and thoughtfulness.
 Learners appreciate the personal desire to deliver a livelier lecture.
 Stepping away from the podium forces the Trainer/SME to take action and allow the learners to “get up close” with the SME as Facilitator.
 This in turn is reflected in the learner’s desire to respond to questions and dialogue during a facilitated discussion.
 The rule of thumb for lecturing is approximately 8-10 minutes max.
 For virtual sessions, the rule of thumb is approximately 5 minutes.